Hemit99123/MERN-login/README.md

 If you use my code and modify the app please make sure to always re-run the app once you modify the App.js

 There is also an API, once you run the express server then you can go to http://localhost:5000/api/info to see it out!

+I also depolyed this on heroku!
+Here is the link: https://early-access.herokuapp.com/